vanastassiou/omnomnomica/journals/01-import-infra.md

   * `rsync` daemon does **not** encrypt data in transit by default
   * To `rsync` using encryption, specify a communications protocol in your command invocation like `rsync -e ssh <SOURCE> <DESTINATION>`
 * EC2 instances are created with no password auth permitted ([see discussion](https://serverfault.com/questions/334448/why-is-ssh-password-authentication-a-security-risk))
-  * If you really really want to allow password auth
+  * If you really really want to allow password auth:
     * Add new local users with `passwd`
     * Update `/etc/sshd_config` with `PasswordAuthentication yes`
-      * If you want root to be able to password auth, update: `PermitRootLogin` to `yes`
+      * If you want root to be able to password auth, update `PermitRootLogin` to `yes`
-* I don't remember having had to do manually st up AWS CLI tab completion before; was that because I was using AWS CLIv1 and this is v2?
+* I don't remember having had to do manually set up AWS CLI tab completion before
+  * Was that because I was using AWS CLIv1 and this is v2?
+    * Do I care enough to test?
+      * Not really
 * The info I got about my existing infrastructure is a lot more than I expected to get for such a simple infrastructure
   * I am coming to the uncomfortable realization that the way I did it is only feasible because I have advance knowledge of:
     * Which resources exist (thanks to having created them)
-    * Which implicit or dependent resources accompany them (because I know to look for them due to prior AWS experience)
+    * Which implicit or dependent resources accompany them (because I know to look for them due to prior AWS experience, including AWS-SA2 exam prep)
   * The above isn't feasible discovery in an environment I'm brand new to
   * #TODO: Find or design an AWS CLI script or first-party console utility that does what I tried to do today for discovery, but more comprehensively
 * I created `terraform-dev` with programmatic access only, but I didn't check to see what's needed for the ability to switch roles in the web console